johsteffens/actinon/README.md

 Actinon is based on project [beth](https://github.com/johsteffens/beth).

 ## No AI
 Actinon does not use any AI agent for rendering.
-Image creation is purely script-driven and thus the resulting image comes from your own unique creativity.
+Image creation is purely script-driven.
+Thus, the image is the result of your own unique creativity.

 ## How it works